srigas/srigas/README.md

 ## Hello, world!

 My name is Spyros Rigas and I'm from Greece, currently living in Athens.
 I am a Physics-educated Data Scientist, holding a BSc and a MSc degree in Physics from the National and Kapodistrian University of Athens (NKUA).
-I currently work as a Data Engineering & Machine Learning Operations specialist @ SeaQuest Marine Technologies LLC.
+I currently work as a Data Engineering & Machine Learning Operations specialist @ SeaQuest Marine Technologies.
 In addition, I am a 2nd-year student in the Data Science and Machine Learning MSc Programme of the National Technical University of Athens (NTUA), writing my thesis titled "Construction of a complete marine data science pipeline: from data collection to model deployment".
 For more information, you can visit my web-page [here](https://srigas.net "Personal web-page"), or link with me on [Linkedin](https://www.linkedin.com/in/spyros-rigas "Linkedin Profile").

 <!--I am a Physicist with a Master's Degree on Theoretical & Computational Condensed Matter Physics from the Physics Department of the National and Kapodistrian University of Athens.
 Data Science and Machine Learning are two areas that I happened to come across during my MSc studies in Physics and, the further I dove into them, the more they seemed to ignite the same spark that Physics had ignited in me years ago.
 This is why, after earning my MSc diploma, I decided to switch fields and enrolled in the Data Science and Machine Learning inter-faculty MSc programme of the National Technical University of Athens.
 For more information, you can visit my web-page [here](https://srigas.me "Personal web-page"), or link with me on [Linkedin](https://www.linkedin.com/in/spyros-rigas-6524821bb/ "Linkedin Profile")!-->